 Ablution (or washing), was practiced in the following ways in the Bible:

-When a person was initiated into a higher state: e.g., when Aaron and his sons were set apart to the priest’s office, they were washed with water previous to their investiture with the priestly robes (Lev.
-8:6).
+When a person was initiated into a higher state: e.g., when Aaron and his sons were set apart to the priest’s office, they were washed with water previous to their investiture with the priestly robes (Leviticus 8:6).

 A fourth class of ablutions is mentioned, by which a person purified or absolved himself from the guilt of some particular act.
-For example, the elders of the nearest village where some murder was committed were required, when the murderer was unknown, to wash their hands over the expiatory heifer which was beheaded, and in doing so to say, “Our hands have not shed this blood, neither have our eyes seen it” (Deut.
-21:1-9).
+For example, the elders of the nearest village where some murder was committed were required, when the murderer was unknown, to wash their hands over the expiatory heifer which was beheaded, and in doing so to say, “Our hands have not shed this blood, neither have our eyes seen it” (Deuteronomy 21:1-9).

-The Pharisees carried the practice of ablution to great excess, thereby claiming extraordinary purity (Matt.
-23:25).
+The Pharisees carried the practice of ablution to great excess, thereby claiming extraordinary purity (Matthew 23:25).
 Mark (7:1-5) refers to the ceremonial ablutions.
-The Pharisees washed their hands “oft,” more correctly, “with the fist” (Revised Version, “diligently”), or as an old father, Theophylact, explains it, “up to the elbow.”
-(Compare also Mark 7:4; Lev.
-6:28; 11:32-36; 15:22) (See WASHING.)
+The Pharisees washed their hands “oft,” more correctly, “with the fist” (Revised King James Version, “diligently”), or as an old father, Theophylact, explains it, “up to the elbow.”
+(Compare also Mark 7:4; Leviticus 6:28; 11:32-36; 15:22).